This guide was written for Hindi Beginners that don’t know where to start learning the Hindi language.

 • Hindi Nouns have a Gender, Masculine or Feminine

 • There are no Definite or Indefinite articles in Hindi

 • Singular and plural nouns usually aren’t always distinguishable.

 • Hindi Verbs usually follow the object of the sentence

 • Hindi Verbs do have a tense to them.
 Past, Present, or Future.

 • Hindi Verbs can also be either habitual, accelerating or perfective.

 • Hindi Adjective change according to Word Gender.

 Learning Hindi grammar rules can be considered the cornerstone of the language and will take a while to learn but creates a sturdy foundation to help you completely learn Hindi in no time.
 Take the time to let these points soak in, then build on them as you continue your Hindi studies.
 Good luck, and have fun learning Hindi.

 If you are really serious about learning Hindi and want to maximize your time then you should consider using a Hindi language course to further aid you in your quest to learn Hindi.
 There are several great programs out there that deliver a great language learning experience.
-The advantages of a language learning program are the organization and having a next step already lined up.
-Most break down the lessons into 30-minute intervals that can fit into any type of schedule.
+The advantages of a language learning program are the organization and having the next step already lined up.
+Most break down the lessons into a 30-minute intervals that can fit into any type of schedule.
 Flexible to retry a lesson to make sure you understand what you are learning and give you confidence in succeeding.
 Examples of great Hindi language programs can be found below.